SmarDex-Ecosystem/usdn-contracts/README.md

 ### Tests

-Compile the test utils by running the following command at the root of the repo:
+Compile the test utils by running the following command at the root of the repo (requires the [Rust toolchain](https://rustup.rs/)):

 ```bash
 cargo build --release